dills122/Blog/_posts/2019-01-05-tpl-dataflow-introduction.md

 {% endhighlight %}

 So as you can see from the example above to build a pipeline you simply just need to link each block together into the desired flow order and direction.
+Once the flow has been defined and configured then the last piece is to fill the pipeline and wait for the results.

+{% highlight csharp %}

+//Continued from previous example

+buffer.Post(value);
+buffer.Complete();

+printBlock.Completion.Wait();

+//This example would print the values to the console instead of returning them

+{% endhighlight %}